 I'd love to hear from you!

-A darkly comic tale of and obsession
+A darkly comic tale of addiction and self-delusion.

 Why I wrote the books

 This was supposed to be an ‘About Me’ section, but I sat for hours (OK, days) in front of a blank screen unable to think of anything to say.
 It was a bit like trying to write a dating profile where eventually you give up and pretend that you love long walks on the beach and sitting by a roaring fire.
 My editor suggested a ‘why I’m writing the books’ section instead, and so now I’m sitting here like a rabbit caught in headlights, still too scared to write.

 Which, now I come to think of it, is exactly why I did begin writing the books.

 The core of what I rather pompously like to call my ‘childhood survival adaptation’ (instead of my ‘serious mental disorder’) is that I grew up with no sense of self, no voice of my own and very little sense of worth - the result of having a narcissistic parent.
 That’s the reason why I created Maddie to sail forth in my stead with a narrative fairly similar to mine.
 The book begins with Maddie’s rock bottom moment as she faces a judge and jury in a courtroom.
 Unlike her, I didn’t commit any heinous crime, but my rock bottom happened when I found myself in a field in Yorkshire, curled up in a broken ball wanting to die.
 Like Maddie, this was also my Eureka moment.
 I couldn’t go on pretending I was just fine.

 Once I’d uncurled myself and dusted myself off I decided my first step to living instead of dying should be pouring all my thoughts out in a journal, or memoir.
 But having no voice, I couldn’t find the words!
 So instead I started writing the Maddie books as a less head on way of exorcising my demons.